0Franky/Emotions-Contest/README.md

 **From this notification it is possible:**

-1. Start the questionnaire window (HowAppYou Window) by clicking with the mouse on the "click here to open pop-up!"
+1. To start the questionnaire window (HowAppYou Window) by clicking with the mouse on the "click here to open pop-up!"

-2. Close the notification definitively by clicking on the "dismiss" button.
+2. To close the notification definitively by clicking the "dismiss" button.
 Once this is done you will need to call back the questionnaire window (HowAppYou Window) using the specific command in the tray.

-3. Postpone the reopening of the notification by dragging the slider cursor to a value indicated in minutes and then press "postpone"
+3. To postpone the reopening of the notification by dragging the slider cursor to the value indicated in minutes and then press "postpone"

 ### - (HowAppYou Window) -